adankha/15-Puzzle-Algorithm-Comparisons/README.md

 The solution to this would be to use A-Star and create subsets of the Puzzle Board and break up the board into smaller components to have "smaller" goal states.
 This will fix this memory usage issue/limitations.
 As of right now, the A-Star Manhattan Heuristic program used for this project can complete 99% of all board states.
 The fix can be easily be achievable once I have more time to work on it :)

 ## TODOs:
-Handle the case explained in the limitations
+* Handle the case explained in the limitations. </br>
-Use a mathematical technique of inversions to determine *immediately* if a board is solvable or not.
+* Use a mathematical technique of inversions to determine *immediately* if a board is solvable or not. </br>

 __*Output Example:*__